OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/distr.md

 ---
 title: distr
-description: This page provides documentation on using the 'distr' and 'distr_chart' functions in OpenBB Terminal's Portfolio module.
+description: "This page provides documentation on using the 'distr' and 'distr_chart'" functions in OpenBB Terminal's Portfolio module.
 Learn how to display daily returns and configure parameters like the PortfolioEngine instance and return intervals.
 keywords: